Linuxfabrik/monitoring-plugins/INSTALL.rst

 Linux: Using your OS Package Manager
 ------------------------------------

-We currently don't provide a repository server yet, so for now you have to install the plugins like so:
+We currently don't provide a repository server yet, so to install the latest release, you have to install the plugins like so:

 .. code-block:: bash